EnvGen/POGENOM/docs/source/Output_description.rst

 The list of samples used for the generation of the vcf files can be found in the files 06_VCF/<dataset>/<genome_name>_samples.txt

 When no BAM file passes the filter (coverage and breadth), a vcf file cannot be created.
 In this case, the corresponding <genome_name>_samples.txt file will contain the following statement:
-"The mag <genome_name>.fa has not BAM file that passes the filter breadth and coverage.
+ "The genome <genome_name> has not BAM file that passes the filter breadth and coverage.
 A vcf file cannot be created."

 When "mode": "prefilt", the suffix "_prefilt" will be added to <dataset> in VCF files, e.g., 06_VCF/<dataset>_prefilt/<genome_name>_mpq_<mapping_quality>.vcf